rphln/Swordsong/mechanics.md

   - A player will draw a card from their deck at the beginning of each of their turns.

   - A player can have up to 7 cards in their hand at time.
-Cards drawn while their hand is full are discarded.
+Drawing a card while having a full hand causes the leftmost card in the hand to be discarded.

 ## Defeat